PierreLiddle/monitorlizard/Lambda/UseCase2/README.md

-# Use Case “Find single events”
+# Use Case “Event anomaly”

 ## Introduction